website is outdated. We keep it so we have a connection to search

 codependent and others are narcissistic.
 Some love addicts use sex

-to manage feelings; others are sexually anorexic.
-What we all have
+to manage feelings; others are sexually ambivalent.
+What we all

 feelings and behavior when it comes to love, fantasies and relationships.